logo

 30 Tools and Resources for Academic Research

 Merriam-Webster defines “research” as “careful or diligent search; studious inquiry or examination; the collecting of information about a particular subject”.
-It’s not easy to conduct academic research, so here we round up 30 tools that will facilitate your research in managing, indexing, and web scraping.
+It’s not easy to conduct academic research, so here we round up 30 academic tools and resources that will facilitate your research in managing, indexing, and web scraping.

 Looking for data resources for your research?
 Find it in 70 Amazing Free Data Resources you should know, covering government, crime, health, finances, social media, journalism, real estate, etc.